sergiy79/codecombat/Scribes.md

      </p>

 except with no whitespace in it that wasn't explicitly in the .jade template.
 To keep the link from mashing with the prefix, the [".spr" (space-right) class](https://github.com/codecombat/codecombat/blob/master/app/styles/common/common.sass#L181-L184) is used.

+###How to Make Sure Your Content is Translated into Other Languages
+CodeCombat is available in over 45 languages.
+If you don't speak them all, don't worry!
+Use this process and our [Diplomats](http://codecombat.com/contribute/diplomat) will help make sure your content gets translated properly.

+We added two localization keys (contribute.adventurer_introduction_prefix and contribute.adventurer_introduction_suffix) and reused one we found elsewhere in en.coffee (play.adventurer_forum), so we'd add those two and delete the contribute.adventurer_introduction key.

+###Merging Your Changes
+Follow these steps and you'd be good to go–new copy with brilliant wordsmithery!
+After committing your changes and pushing them to your fork, [create a pull request](https://help.github.com/articles/creating-a-pull-request/) with the GitHub web interface.